lushleaf/lushleaf.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi welcome to my homepage!
 I am a second year CS PhD student at The University of Texas, Austin.
 I work with Prof. [Qiang Liu](https://www.cs.utexas.edu/~lqiang/index.html).
 I got my bachelor's degree in Mathematics at Zhejiang University in 2017 and I got my master's degree in Statistics at Purdue University in 2019.
-During the summer of 2020, I was a Machine Learning research intern at Facebook.
+During the summer of 2021, I was a Machine Learning research intern at Waymo and during the summer of 2020, I was a Machine Learning research intern at Meta.

 Selected Research Projects
 ======